bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

     return contents
 end

--- we search in the current directory and in the client directory.
+-- Search in the current directory and in the client directory.
 -- It makes sense to keep Lua and Yuescript search paths in sync.
--- 'client' is just an example, adjust and extend these paths to your needs. yue.options.path = './?.yue;./?/init.yue;client/?.yue;client/?/init.yue' lovr.filesystem.setRequirePath('./?.lua;./?/init.lua;client/?.lua;client/?/init.lua') -- Disable the conventional lua require path for easier testing if fuse mode works.
+-- 'client' is just an example, adjust and extend these paths to your needs. yue.options.path = './?.yue;./?/init.yue;client/?.yue;client/?/init.yue' lovr.filesystem.setRequirePath('./?.lua;./?/init.lua;client/?.lua;client/?/init.lua') -- Disable the conventional Lua require path for easier testing if fuse mode works.
 -- Every require relies on lovr.filesystem instead. package.path = ''

--- require a file at client/config.yue for example.
+-- Require a file at client/config.yue for example.
 -- In config.yue 'require' works like expected.
 -- The rest of the configuration can be coded in Yuescript already. yue('config')